duong98/public-notes/javascript/basics.md

   console.log('foo'); // defined afterwards.
 Works because of javascript's 2-pass
 }

-// BUT wouldn't work with (see hoisting below) var printFoo = function() { // function expression - printFoo is not a function yet (hoisted to undefined) console.log('foo');
+// BUT wouldn't work with (see hoisting example in next section) var printFoo = function() { // function expression - printFoo is not a function yet (hoisted to undefined) console.log('foo');
 }